dotlang/language/README.md

 var x: int = lazy(do_some_work(100));
 ```
 - This will wrap the expression inside a lambda expression, and upon first read access to `x`, it will be populated with the result of the expression.

+##Templates

+- You can define a struct/function using `!(T,U,V,...)` notation which means it is a template.
+- If template has only one input, you can omit parents: `Stack!T`.

 ##Operators